zmike808/rtorrent-ps-ch/docs/Manual.rst

  ◎              "230:1:◎"                             Unsafe-data (none = safe data, ⊘ = unsafe data, ⊗ = unsafe data with delqueue)
  ⊕              "250:1:⊕"                             Data directory (none = base path entry is missing, otherwise the first letter of the name of data directory)
 ==============  ====================================  ===========

+For more info about custom column definition take a look at the `ui.column.render <Manual.rst#ui-column-render>`_ multi command.